MicrosoftLearning/AI-102-AIEngineer/Instructions/23-search-skills.md

 ## More information

-To learn more about creating custom skills for Azure Cognitive Search, see the [Azure Cognitive Search documentation](https://docs.microsoft.com/azure/search/cognitive-search-custom-skill-interface).
+To learn more about creating custom skills for Azure AI Search, see the [Azure AI Search documentation](https://docs.microsoft.com/azure/search/cognitive-search-custom-skill-interface).